2020–21 Ukrainian Amateur Cup

-The 2020-21 Ukrainian Amateur Cup season started on September 16, 2020.
+The 2020-21 Ukrainian Amateur Cup was the 25th season of the national football cup competition for amateur teams, which season started on September 16, 2020.

 The reigning cup holder FC Olimpiya Savyntsi was defeated by FC LNZ-Lebedyn in the competition final.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).